stasadance/global-mouse-hooks/README.md

 - **x:** The X position of the mouse, relative to the top left of the primary display.
 - **y:** The Y position of the mouse, relative to the top left of the primary display.
 - **delta:** How much the mouse wheel was scrolled.
 Positive numbers are considered "up" and negative numbers are "down".
+- **axis:** Whether the scroll was vertical or horizontal.
+0 is vertical.
+1 is horizontal.

 ### Example